 The process for nut milk is simple: soak some nuts, wait, blend, and strain.
 It’s easy and cheaper than store-bought (if you buy nuts in bulk).
 What nut’s can you milk?
 Any!
 I have milked almonds, pistachios, pecans, macadamias (expensive, but oh so yummy), cashews, brazil nuts, hazelnuts and walnuts.
 The sky is your limit.
 If you want to check out a super delicious recipe using pistachio milk pop over to Cream of Broccoli and Pistachio Soup.

-The soaking time for the different nuts varies but as a rule of thumb I go with overnight.
+The soaking time for the different nuts varies, but as a rule of thumb I go with overnight.
 If you are looking for the quickest option then these times will work for you:

 To soak, just pop the nuts in a glass jar and cover completely with filtered water.
 Cover the jar and pop in the fridge for the required soaking time.
 Drain, rinse and proceed with your nut milk making.